 - The parent of a surviving child under the age of 18 years of that deceased person; or

-- A person under the age of 18 years.
+- A person under the age of 18 years [iii]

-If John and Jane did not become spouses, but John provided substantial support for Emma because she was in need of it (through financial or other means) she could be considered a dependant under the Act as she is a person who is under the age of 18.
+So, if John and Jane did not become spouses, but John provided substantial support for Emma because she was in need of it (through financial or other means) she could be considered a dependant under the Act as she is a person who is under the age of 18..

 Do you have to leave anything for your partner’s children?

-If you do not want to leave anything in your Will for your partner’s children, be mindful of whether their children may fall into the category of stepchild or dependant.
-If they do, and they have been left out of your Will, there is a risk of a family provision application being brought against your estate.
+Firstly, you must be mindful of the provisions of the Act and whether your partner’s children fall into the category of stepchild or dependant.
+If you do not want to leave anything in your Will for your partner’s children, and they have been left out in your will there is a risk of a family provision application being brought against your estate.

 [i] Acts Interpretation Act 1954 (Qld).